lardemua/atom_documentation/docs/procedures.md

 #### RGB camera labeling

 RGB cameras have a fully automatic pattern detection.
-It uses off the shelf [chessboard](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#ga93efa9b0aa890de240ca32b11253dd4a) or [charuco](https://docs.opencv.org/4.x/df/d4a/tutorial_charuco_detection.html) calibration pattern detectors.
+ATOM uses off the shelf [chessboard](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#ga93efa9b0aa890de240ca32b11253dd4a) or [charuco](https://docs.opencv.org/4.x/df/d4a/tutorial_charuco_detection.html) calibration pattern detectors.
-ATOM provides an rviz configuration which subscribes annotated images received from the pattern detectors.
+Also, it provides an rviz configuration which subscribes annotated images received from the pattern detectors.
 You can check if the detection is working by observing the overlays of top of the images.

 <figure markdown align=center>
   ![](img/ur10e_eye_to_base_collect_data.gif){width="100%" }